 Ballot Added to total ballots cast?
 Credited to candidate?

-Any ballot that indicates an intelligible preference for an Y Y

-eligible candidate (preferences against a candidate are not a

-clear preference for any other candidate)

-Unintelligible ballots Y N

-Ballot for ineligible candidate Y N

-Ballot for too many candidates (only applicable in "vote for any Y Ν

-one" elections at Convention unless a rule is adopted limiting

-choices in other races)

-Technical errors such as misspelling if meaning is clear Y Y

-Technical errors like misspelling or incomplete name if Y Submitted to

-meaning is unclear delegation to

-determine how it

-should be counted

-without revealing

-how this may affect

-results

-Two or more ballots folder together if both filled out Y, but as only Ν

-one

-Two or more ballots folder together if only one filled out Y, but one the Y

-one filled out
+Any ballot that indicates an intelligible preference for an eligible candidate (preferences against a candidate are not a clear preference for any other candidate) Y Y Unintelligible ballots Y N Ballot for ineligible candidate Y Ν Ballot for too many candidates Y Ν Technical errors such as misspelling if meaning is clear Y Y Technical errors like misspelling or incomplete name if meaning is unclear Y Submitted to delegation to determine how it should be counted without revealing how this may affect results Two or more ballots folded together if both filled out Y, but as only one Ν Two or more ballots folded together if only one filled out Y, but one the one filled out Y